TAI’s Potential Impact on the Tax Base

 Philosophically, this also has solid underpinnings.
 Most would agree that the largest beneficiaries from AI should contribute proportionally more to the societies that enabled their success.
 The public investments, collective human knowledge, and digital infrastructure that power AI development should receive fair compensation.

-Drawbacks of a Progressive Corporate Tax
+Drawbacks of a Progressive Global Corporate Tax

-What would be the conceptual drawbacks of a progressive corporate tax, as compared to the status quo (flat, low corporate taxes) in most jurisdictions today?
+What would be the conceptual drawbacks of a progressive global corporate tax, as compared to the status quo (flat, low corporate taxes) in most jurisdictions today?

 There are a variety of valid responses: